SukhithaSunil/government-aid-application-with-AI-assistance/README.md

 ## ♿ UX, Accessibility & i18n

 * Added aria-invalid and aria-describedby when an error is present.
 Screen readers can announce that the field is invalid and point to the error message.
-* Error Message with role="alert" The <p> element containing the validation message has role="alert", ensuring screen readers announce the error immediately when it appears.
+* Error Message with role="alert"The <p> element containing the validation message has role="alert", ensuring screen readers announce the error immediately when it appears.
 * Keyboard: Tab order logical, Enter to submit step, Esc to close modals.
 * Arabic support toggles layout to RTL and flips progress bar order.
 * Language switch available at all times and persisted across sessions.